lucasmacori/blazeit.js/README.md

 - models
 - logging (default is 'true')

-BlazeIt.js relies on Mongoose's data types, you can use any of the available types.
+BlazeIt.js works with its own custom syntax.
+It supports certain types.
 Here's a list of those types:
 - String
 - Number
 - Date
 - Boolean

-You can also create associations by defining the type as 'NAME_OF_ASSOCIATION'.\
+~~You can also create associations by defining the type as 'NAME_OF_ASSOCIATION'.\
-Look below to see an example.
+Look below to see an example.~~ (Will be implemented very soon)

 **Example**